manish-182/Danny-s-Diner---Case-Study1/README.md

 		ON s.customer_id = m2.customer_id
 		)
 ```
-	--Ranking of purchases made by the members only
+	--Ranking of purchases made by the members only.

 ```sql
 	SELECT *,